AnmutigerBiber/Strategy/README.md

 # Dependencies
 This project relies on the [Simple and Fast Multimedia Library](https://www.sfml-dev.org/).
 If you want to compile and/or run the code, you have to install it.

+# Contributing
+If you want to contribute to this project, just create a pull request.